mhadam/snowplow.wiki-fork/setup-guide/2b-setup-a-webhook/Mandrill-webhook-setup.md

 ## 2.2 Redshift

-If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevent event tables into your Amazon Redshift.
+If you are running the Snowplow batch flow with Amazon Redshift, then you should deploy the relevent event tables into your Amazon Redshift.

 You can find the table definitions here: